-Refer to the vegetable subgroup document to identify in which group the various vegetables fall on page CM-150.
+Refer to the vegetable subgroup document to identify in which group the various vegetables fall on page CM-15.

-- 5. Fruits and Vegetables Are Two Separate Components - a.
-The quantities of fruit and vegetable are separate.
-Previously, students were offered 1/2 to 3/4 cup of fruit and/or vegetable.
-Now, students must be offered 1/2 to 1 cup of fruit AND 3/4 to 1 cup of vegetable at lunch.
-The quantities depend upon the grade group. - b.
-For the breakfast meal pattern, fruit is a required component.
-Vegetables can be substituted for the fruit at breakfast, but only if the first two cups per week of any such substitution are from the dark green, red/orange, beans/peas (legumes), or the other vegetable subgroup.
+- 5. Fruits and Vegetables Are Two Separate Components - The quantities of fruit and vegetable are separate.
+Students must be offered 1/2 to 1 cup of fruit AND 3/4 to 1 cup of vegetable at lunch.
+The quantities depend upon the grade group. - For the breakfast meal pattern, fruit is a required component.

-For example, to substitute potatoes for fruit at breakfast, there must be at least two cups of dark green, red/ orange, beans/peas (legumes), or the other vegetable subgroup offered at breakfast during the same week.
+Effective February 15, 2019 through June 30, 2021, Schools may offer any vegetable in place of a fruit at breakfast, including potatoes and other starchy vegetables, without including vegetables from other subgroups in the weekly menus (Further Consolidated Appropriations Ace, 2020, Section

-- 6. Daily and Weekly Minimums for Meat/Meat Alternate - a.
-Although there are no daily or weekly maximums for each grade group, menu planners must not exceed the caloric limits.
-In addition, using lowfat preparation methods and specifying lowfat and low-sodium commercially prepared meat/meat alternates will be helpful in meeting the dietary specifications for fat and sodium. - b.
-To help lower the cost and operational concerns of schools regarding the meal patterns, there is no requirement for meat/meat alternate at breakfast. - 7.
-Whole Grain-Rich Requirement - a.
-There are daily minimum and weekly minimum quantities of grains for grade groups.
-Although at this time there are no maximum quantities, menu planners must stay within the weekly range maximum calories for each grade group.
-All grain products must be whole grain-rich, except that to be credited to the whole-grain requirement once the weekly minimum requirement is met, any non-whole grain-rich product can be served as an extra.
-The extras must be included in the analysis, and all SFAs must still meet the requirements for calories, sodium, and saturated fat.
-Under Offer versus Serve, cashiers must know that the non-whole grain-rich products would NOT count toward the required food items for a reimbursable meal. - b.
-Although at this time there are no maximum quantities, menu planners must stay within the weekly range of maximum calories for each grade group. - c.
-Refer to page CM-45 (Whole Grain-Rich Ounce Equivalency Requirement [formerly Grains/Breads Chart]). - 8.
-Desserts
+- Daily and Weekly Minimums for Meat/Meat Alternate - Although there are no daily or weekly maximums for each grade group, menu planners must not exceed the caloric limits.
+In addition, using lowfat preparation methods and specifying lowfat and low-sodium commercially prepared meat/meat alternates will be helpful in meeting the dietary specifications for fat and sodium. - To help lower the cost and operational concerns of schools regarding the meal patterns, there is no requirement for meat/meat alternate at breakfast.

+- 7. Whole Grain-Rich Requirement (7CFR 210.10(c)(2)(IV)(B) and 7CFR 220.8(c)(2)(IV)(B)) - There are daily minimum and weekly minimum quantities of grains for grade groups.
+Half of the weekly requirements of grain products must be whole grain-rich.
+All SFAs must still meet the requirements for calories, sodium, and saturated fat. - b.
+Although at this time there are no maximum quantities, menu planners must stay within the weekly range of maximum calories for each grade group. - 1.
+Schools receive the same per meal reimbursement whether the minimum requirements are met or exceeded.
+(SP 38-2019) - Refer to page CM-41-42 (Whole Grain-Rich Ounce Equivalency Requirement [formerly Grains/ Breads

+8. Desserts

-Schools may count no more than two grains-based servings (2 oz equivalents) per week toward the grains requirement.
+Schools may count no more than 2 oz equivalent grains-based servings per week toward the grains requirement in the Lunch program.
 Desserts need to be whole grain-rich.
-As with other parts of the rule, this requirement will help schools stay within the dietary specifications.
+In the Afterschool snack program, sweets are limited to only twice per week.